processing-js/processing-js.github.io/README.md

 The downloads index is `/downloads/index.html`, and all of the files for download are located at [https://github.com/processing-js/processing-js/downloads](https://github.com/processing-js/processing-js/downloads).
+Each release of Processing.js gets a post in the `/downloads/_posts/` directory which contains links for each download.
 Everyone with the right access (see below) should upload the files to the Github Downloads page, then update the Processing.js Downloads page to point to the new files.
-It would also be a good idea to remove the oldest set of download links.

 Updating the exhibitions
 ------------------------